buburoo/Primegante/README.md

 The case is made with multiple layers of 3mm thick acrylic that are stacked on top of each other and held together by slotting standoffs into the 8 openeings and tension held together with the M4 Laptop screws.
 There are 6 unique pieces that form the keyboard, though 8 pieces are needed in total:

 Piece A (x2) - Top opening: this is the top piece of the of the case, the one with two openings.
 This piece forms the first two layers that sit above the plate.

 Piece B - Plate: used to hold the switches, it is the one with switch and stab holes.
 On the top right side there are 3 holes for the PCB's LEDs.
 This piece is 1.5mm thick - I recommend either Aluminium or Brass.

 Piece C - Mid Space: Sit between the plate and the PCB.
 Reduces the hole left for the USB-C.

-Piece D (x2) - Mid: Area taht holds the PCB
+Piece D (x2) - Mid: Area that holds the PCB

 Piece E - Base/Feet Screw piece: Second to last layer with slightly bigger holes to allow for M4 Pan head screws.

 Piece F - Bottom piece: Smaller holes for M4 Pan head Screws.
 Aluminium feet screw points.

 All layer with the exception of Piece B should be ***3mm Thick***, I had experimented with uniform 5mm layers but this didn't work for me.
 By all means feel free to experiment yourself.
 Piece B should be at a maximum 2mm thick, but ideally 1.5mm.